adrianhryn/Portfolio-optimization/README.md

 All the requirements to libraries versions are satisfied inside the Quantopian platform.
 All the data you need you can query through the code using Quantopian API (which is implemented in our code).
-Each of the .py files on this repository is a distinct algorithm which you can easily run if you follow the six steps above.
+Each of the .py files in the 'algorithms/' directory is a distinct algorithm which you can easily run if you follow the six steps above.

 ## Resources that were of great help for us
 - Quantopian platform.
 Their lectures, tutorials, examples and community forum are beautiful and very usefull for comperhensive research.